List of The Witcher characters: Emiel Regis Rohellec Terzieff-Godefroy

 Emiel Regis Rohellec Terzieff-Godefroy (known as Regis) is a higher vampire and a member of Geralt's party.
 He was well over 400 years old by the time the books were written.
 Regis joins the party after rescuing Geralt and Dandelion.
 Due to him being a vampire, Geralt is reluctant to let him join; however, the rest of the members have an easier time with it.
 Regis is fond of correcting others about their knowledge of vampires and enjoys engaging in intellectual and cultural conversations with the other members of the group.
 Unlike other vampires, Regis does not drink blood despite his addiction to it when younger, and can withstand full daylight.
 During the party's stay at Toussaint, he develops a relationship with a succubus.
 Regis is very powerful and resistant to both physical damage and temperature; he can regenerate even if cut into pieces.
 Unfortunately for him, it did not help him in Stygga during the fight with Vilgefortz, who melted him into a column with a powerful spell.

 In the TV series, Regis is portrayed by Laurence Fishburne.

 Angoulême

 Angoulême is an extroverted, fair-haired girl who bears a resemblance to Ciri.
 She is from a rich Cintran family that abandoned her, and to survive, she joined a bandit gang called the Nightingales during the second Nilfgaardian assault on the North.
 She is captured and becomes a prosecution witness during an investigation of the Nightingales that involves Geralt's party.
 Geralt saves her life as a condition for his cooperation, and later Angoulême joins his party in return for what he did for her.
 Angoulême is fond of swearing and dreams of opening up a bordello.
-She succumbs to a spear wound to the thigh and dies during the assault on Stygga while protecting Ciri.
+She dies during the assault on Stygga while protecting Ciri.